 In connection with this offering, we will also be required to pay OUI an exit fee between 0.5% to 2% of the value determined in this offering, not to exceed £5.0 million (or \$6.8 million as of December 31, 2021).
 In lieu of paying the exit fee, we have the option to pay a buy out fee, which can be paid at any time to release us from our obligation to pay the exit fee.
-In connection with this offering, we have agreed to pay the amount of £ (or \$ million as of December 31, 2021) in satisfaction of these obligations.
+In connection with this offering, and based on the sale of an aggregate of 9,000,000 shares of common stock at the initial public offering price of \$12.00 per share, the exit fee payable to OUI is expected to total approximately £1.0 million (or \$1.4 million as of March 31, 2022).

-For more information about our license agreement with OUI and MRC, see "Business-Intellectual Property-License agreement with the Oxford University Innovation Limited and the Medical Research Council of United Kingdom Research and Innovation."
+For more information about our license agreement with OUI and MRC, see "Business-Material Contracts-License of Technology Agreement with Oxford University Innovation Limited and Medical Research Council as Part of United Kingdom Research and Innovation."